radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

   :
 ```

-Checkout the guide on how to [setup Radius with AWS IRSA](https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/).
-This contains information on configuring the trust for the IAM Roles in AWS.
+See the how-to guide [setup Radius with AWS IRSA](https://docs.radapp.io/guides/operations/providers/aws-provider/howto-aws-provider-irsa/) for information on configuring the trust for the IAM Roles in AWS.

 ### Challenges and Solutions